Cellular manufacturing: History

-Cellular manufacturing is derivative of principles of group technology, which were proposed by Flanders in 1925 and adopted in Russia by Mitrofanov in 1933 (whose book was translated into English in 1959).
+Cellular manufacturing is derivative of principles of group technology, which were proposed by American industrialist Ralph Flanders in 1925 and adopted in Russia by the scientist Sergei Mitrofanov in 1933 (whose book on the subject was translated into English in 1959).
 Burbidge actively promoted group technology in the 1970s.
-"Apparently, Japanese firms began implementing cellular manufacturing sometime in the 1970s," and in the 1980s cells migrated to the United States as an element of just-in-time (JIT) production.
+"Apparently, Japanese firms began implementing cellular manufacturing sometime in the 1970s", and in the 1980s cells migrated to the United States as an element of just-in-time (JIT) production.

-One of the first English-language books to discuss cellular manufacturing, that of Hall in 1983, referred to a cell as a “U-line,” for the common, or ideal, U-shaped configuration of a cell—ideal because that shape puts all cell processes and operatives into a cluster, affording high visibility and contact.
+One of the first English-language books to discuss cellular manufacturing, that of Hall in 1983, referred to a cell as a "U-line", for the common, or ideal, U-shaped configuration of a cell, which was "ideal" because that shape puts all cell processes and operatives into a cluster, affording high visibility and contact.
 By 1990 cells had come to be treated as foundation practices in JIT manufacturing, so much so that Harmon and Peterson, in their book, Reinventing the Factory, included a section entitled, "Cell: Fundamental Factory of the Future".
 Cellular manufacturing was carried forward in the 1990s, when just-in-time was renamed lean manufacturing.
 Finally, when JIT/lean became widely attractive in the service sector, cellular concepts found their way into that realm; for example, Hyer and Wemmerlöv's final chapter is devoted to office cells.